-The PRenatal INformed Consent Evaluation & Synthesis Study (PRINCESS) is currently evaluating over 30 informed consent documents for non-invasive prenatal genetic screening.
-These documents have been collected from 11 countries and a variety of sources, including individual clinics and large commercial test developers.
+The PRenatal INformed Consent Evaluation & Synthesis Study (PRINCESS) is evaluated over 30 informed consent documents for non-invasive prenatal genetic screening.
+These documents were collected from 11 countries and a variety of sources, including individual clinics and large commercial test developers.

 Papers from this study: